Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Replace all compressor pump gaskets.

-Since a valve plate was not easily available, forcing the custom manufacture of the valve plate, likely the gaskets for that same pump may not be available either.
+Since a valve plate was not easily available, forcing the custom manufacturer of the valve plate, likely the gaskets for that same pump may not be available either.

 If a gasket kit for your compressor cannot be found, here’s how to make your own compressor gaskets.